shhyou/bain-cs111-web-fork/pages/_resources/autograder.md

 * If the file has ​any​ syntax error (missing or extra parens, wrong λ syntax), the auto-grader won't be able to open it.
 * If there's ​any​ error showing up in Interaction Window when you click `Run` the auto-grader won't be able to run your file.

 In either situation, the auto-grader would not be able to assign partial credits.
-[See this page for more about checking errors in DrRacket](https://canvas.northwestern.edu/courses/178849/modules/items/2427333).

 ## Follow question descriptions literally
 Your code should follow the Exercise literally.
 More specifically,